TNejk/TNejk/README.md

 - 📖 Studying Programming and development on MUNI FI
 - 👶 Coding since 2021
-- 🛠 Experienced in Python, Arduino C, Flask framework (frontend and api) and PostgreSQL
+- 🛠 Experienced in Python, Arduino C, Flask, FastAPI and PostgreSQL
-- 🎬 Small, not active YouTube creator
 - 🚀 2 times participant of the national CanSat Slovakia competiton
 -------